 There is often a great deal of confusion and misinformation about what, exactly, constitutes ePHI (electronic protected health information) which must be protected due to HIPAA requirements.
 Even once you have a grasp of ePHI and how it applies to you, the next question becomes where can I put ePHI and where not?
 What is secure and what is not?

 We will answer the “what is ePHI” question in general and the “where can I put it” question regarding web and email hosting and Secure Form processing at LuxSci.

 What constitutes electronic Protected Health Information?

-ePHI is “individually identifiable” “protected health information” sent or stored electronically.
+ePHI is “individually identifiable” “protected health information” that is sent or stored electronically.
 Protected health information refer specifically to three classes of data: